Universal shot-noise limit for quantum metrology with local Hamiltonians

-As such, as an alternative way to get around the overhead of quantum state preparation, in this work we propose to prepare the probes or sensors initially in a separable state, which can be prepared with the current experimentally feasible technology~\citep{livingston2022experimental,Blumoff2022,an2022highfidelity}.
-In our protocol shown in Fig.~\ref{fig:Comparison}(a), entanglement is established in the signal sensing process due to the interactions in the many-body sensing Hamiltonian.
-It is in sharp contrast with the protocol in Ref.~\citep{chu2023strongquantum}, also shown in Fig. ~\ref{fig:Comparison}(b), where the entangled initial state is explicitly prepared through the time evolution generated by a locally interacting preparation Hamiltonian while the sensing Hamiltonian is non-interacting.
-As we have alluded to earlier, the time cost to prepare the entangled initial state in the protocol is difficult to estimate.
+To circumvent the overhead of quantum state preparation, in this work, we propose to prepare the probes or sensors initially in a separable state, which can be prepared with the current experimentally feasible technology\,\citep{livingston2022experimental,Blumoff2022,an2022highfidelity}.
+In our protocol depicted in Fig.\,\ref{fig:Comparison}(a), entanglement emerges during the signal sensing process due to the interactions in the many-body sensing Hamiltonian.
+This contrasts sharply with the protocol in Ref.\,\citep{chu2023strongquantum} illustrated in Fig.\,\ref{fig:Comparison}(b), where the entangled initial state is explicitly prepared through the time evolution driven by a locally interacting preparation Hamiltonian, while the sensing Hamiltonian is noninteracting.

-It is well known in the literature that when the initial states are restricted to separable states, for a non-interacting sensing Hamiltonian that is multiplicative with respective to the estimation parameter, the precision is limited by SNL~\citep{giovannetti2006quantum,giovannetti2011advances,demkowicz-dobrzanski2014usingentanglement}.
+It is well known in the literature that for separable initial states and a noninteracting sensing Hamiltonian, the precision is limited by the SNL\,\citep{giovannetti2006quantum, giovannetti2011advances, demkowicz-dobrzanski2014usingentanglement}.
 In our protocol, due to the many-body interactions, the state can become entangled after the sensing process.
-The central question we ask is whether many-body interactions can break the SNL?
-It is also intimately related to recent studies on operator growth and quantum chaos in quantum many-body systems~\citep{parker2019auniversal,balasubramanian2022quantum,noh2021operator,rabinovici2021operator,barbon2019onthe}.
+This prompts the central question: whether many-body interactions can break the SNL.
+This question is also intimately related to recent studies on operator growth and quantum chaos in quantum many-body systems\,\citep{parker2019auniversal, balasubramanian2022quantum, noh2021operator, rabinovici2021operator, barbon2019onthe}.